alexandreweiss/mpe-poc/README.md

 - An Aviatrix Controller and Copilot deployed in a dedicated VPC.

 - Aviatrix transit deployed in two AWS regions :
-  - First transit in North Virinia being us-east-1, nammed use1 in the code,
+  - First transit in North Virinia being us-east-1, named use1 in the code,
   - Second transit in Sao Paulo being sa-east-1, named sae1 in the code,
   - Standard peering between those two regions over AWS backbone.